EleutherAI/project-menu/README.md

 There are many ways to get involved with new and ongoing projects.
 The easiest is to browse [open issues](https://github.com/EleutherAI/project-menu/issues).

-#### Replicate a Paper
+#### Implement a Paper

-For many projects, the starting point is replicating an existing paper with minor modifications.
-Check out the list of requested replications [here](https://github.com/EleutherAI/project-menu/issues?q=is%3Aissue+is%3Aopen+Replication).
+For many projects, the starting point is the implementation / replication of an existing paper with minor modifications.
+Check out the list of requested implementations [here](https://github.com/EleutherAI/project-menu/issues?q=is%3Aissue+is%3Aopen+Replication+OR+Implementation+).

 #### Answer a Request for Plot